Your guide to endoscopy types

 15 January 2020

 In the UK, endoscopies are the most performed gastrointestinal procedure, with around two million procedures performed each year.
+Explore our guide to the different types of endoscopy to understand more about the procedure.

 What is an endoscopy?